 Prior to this he worked for the University of Manchester on plastics recycling in the UK: specifically, on the changes required to systems to improve the rate of packaging recycling.
-The project worked from a premise that the rate would only improve if the public threw all plastics into one bin, implying that systems must sort the resulting mix.
+The project worked from a premise that the rate would only improve if the public throws all plastics into one bin, implying that systems must sort the resulting mix.
 The project is best known by its moniker "One Bin to Rule Them All".

 Featured Publications